-The voltage-control loop regulates PFC output voltage by using the internal error amplifier, $G{\text{mv}},$ such that the FBPFC voltage is the same as the internal reference voltage of 2.5 V. This stabilizes PFC output voltage and decreases the 120 Hz ripple of the PFC output voltage.
-PFC Over-Voltage Protection (OVP) protects the power circuit from damage from an excessive voltage in a sudden load change.
+The voltage-control loop regulates PFC output voltage by using the internal error amplifier, G{mv} , such that the voltage on FBPFC is the same as the internal reference voltage of 2.5 V. This stabilizes PFC output voltage and decreases the 120 Hz ripple of PFC output voltage.
+PFC Over-Voltage Protection (OVP) protects the power circuit from damage from an excessive voltage at a sudden load change.
 When the voltage on FBPFC exceeds 2.75 V, the PFC output driver shuts down.